 A word of warning, though.
 The spire you can see in the distance directly behind the palace is not (as many visitors mistakenly believe) the cathedral, but the late-19th century Rudolfsheimer parish church.

-The view is one of the city’s more romantic ones, so proves the ideal place for one or two stolen kisses from a loved one (been there, got the t-shirt).
+The view is one of the city’s more romantic ones, so proves the ideal place for one or two moments with a loved one (been there, got the t-shirt).

-For those of a more practical bent, the Gloriette also houses a modern café of the same name, having recently been re-glassed following renovation work.
-The café resonates well with an earlier use of the building; Emperor Franz Joseph used it as a breakfast room.
+For those of a more practical bent, the Gloriette also houses a modern café of the same name.
+This resonates well with an earlier use of the building; Emperor Franz Joseph used it as a breakfast room.

 How to get to the Gloriette

-There are two ways to reach it once you find the palace.
+Two main ways to reach the Gloriette once you find the palace:

 - Enter the Schönbrunn park area from the back (via the car park intended for zoo visitors), which starts you off at the top of the hill.
-Just follow the signposts.
+Then just follow the signposts.